celebilaw/Mayoral-Candidacy-Campaign-Website/README.md

-# Mayoral-Campaign-Website for Montereey Park City Council
+# Mayoral-Campaign-Website for Monterey Park City Council

 Check out the campaign website at http://thomaswong.com/